playcanvas/api-reference/README.md

 # PlayCanvas API Reference

-This is the combined API reference manual for PlayCanvas.
+This repository builds the [PlayCanvas API Reference](https://playcanvas.github.io/api-reference/).
 It is built using [TypeDoc](https://typedoc.org/).

 ## Installation